ValdikSS/GoodbyeDPI/README.md

 `make CPREFIX=x86_64-w64-mingw32 WINDIVERTHEADERS=/path/to/windivert/include WINDIVERTLIBS=/path/to/windivert/amd64`

-# How to install as a windows service
+# How to install as Windows Service

-One way is using a program [srvstart](http://www.rozanski.org.uk/software).
+One way is using an [srvstart](http://www.rozanski.org.uk/software) program.
-Unpack to the dir of goodbyedpi and create 3 files:
+Unpack it to goodbyedpi directory and create 3 files:

 *goodbyedpi.ini*
 ```INI